AI-SOL-SOLUTIONS/Immu3d/readme.md

 ## Introduction

 Traditional methods for creating 3D models require significant time, skills, and resources.
-Immu3d revolutionizes this process by using AI to automate 3D content generation, making it accessible to users with minimal experience.
+Innu revolutionizes this process by using AI to automate 3D content generation, making it accessible to users with minimal experience.

 ---